 Funding and collaborations

 Our team is currently supported by the ATIP-Avenir program (CNRS and INSERM), a collaborative intramural grant (PIC3), a co-funded European PhD position (IC-3i PhD program) and selected by ARC JCJC (declined grant).

 We have assembled a network of numerous, highly experienced and supportive collaborators, which will provide my research group with the multidisciplinary expertise necessary to accomplish this innovative and ambitious project, such as Drs.
-Marie Dutreix (Institut Curie, radiation biology), Pierre Verrelle and Philip Poortmans (Institut Curie, radiation oncology), Chiara Villa (Hôpital Foch, neuropathology), Claire Lugassy (Institut Curie, experimental oncology), Raymond Barnhill (Institut Curie, anatomic pathology), Hiroaki Wakimoto (Dana-Farber/Harvard Cancer Center, neurosurgery), Sylvie Roberge (Harvard Medical School, animal surgery) and Darine Abi Haidar (Orsay Campus, optics and microscopy).
+Marie Dutreix (Institut Curie, radiation biology), Pierre Verrelle and Philip Poortmans (Institut Curie, radiation oncology), Chiara Villa (Hôpital Foch, neuropathology), Claire Lugassy (Institut Curie, experimental oncology), Raymond Barnhill (Institut Curie, anatomic pathology), Hiroaki Wakimoto (Dana-Farber/Harvard Cancer Center, neurosurgery) and Sylvie Roberge (Harvard Medical School, animal surgery).

 Dr. Seano authored 26 articles, presented 16 seminars on his research, reviewed 15 papers and received 2 prestigious prizes, 2 travel grants and 5 competitive grants/fellowships for his studies.
 His scientific interests are tumor angiogenesis, vessel co-option, cell migration and resistance mechanisms.
 In 2017, he was selected as a Junior Group Leader in Institut Curie Research Center and he is now setting up his new laboratory.